csound/manual/docs/opcodes/joystick.md

 category:Instrument Control:Sensing and Control
 -->
 # joystick
-Reads data from a Linux joystick controller
+Reads data from a Linux joystick controller.

 Plugin opcode in joystick.